dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 .right[![](../05_js2/img/infinite-scroll-mobile.gif)]

 ???
-* can't load all data in world
+* example for asynch loading: can't load all data in world
 * load js and then fetch data asynchronously into the page
 * you click a button to "show more"
 * you scroll and more data is loaded